Codecademy/docs/content/swift/concepts/operators/operators.md

 ## Logical Operators

-Logical Operators are used to evaluate or modify the value of Beolean values and are especially useful in control flow logic, in Swift there are three operators:
+Logical Operators are used to evaluate or modify the value of Boolean values and are especially useful in control flow logic.
+In Swift, there are three operators:

 - `!` Logical NOT
 - `&&` Logical AND